mramshaw/aws-lambda-sample/README.md

 In this section we will see how we can set up API Gateway deployments to point to AWS Lambda aliases.

-This will allow use to call our API as follows:
+This will allow us to call our API as follows:

 	$ curl ... https://<rest_api_id>.execute-api.us-west-2.amazonaws.com/SAMPLE_ALIAS/sample_lambda